ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in Section 7.1 of this document.
+   Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in the DMARC reporting documents.
 In order to pass these additional checks, the third party will need to publish an additional DNS record as follows:

-Gustafsson (ed), et al.    Expires 14 May 2021                 [Page 60]
+Gustafsson (ed), et al.    Expires 14 May 2021                 [Page 49]

 Internet-Draft                  DMARCbis                   November 2020